Roopana/calculator_distributed/README.md

 Results remain between sessions.
 Only last 10 calculations descending from most recent to oldest are displayed the history

-# Limitations of the app:
+# Limitations of the app
 * The calculator can perform only +,-,x,/ operations
 * It can take values only in the range of double data type